yubol-bobo/llm_survival/README.md

 - For ablation or robustness studies, modify covariates in the modeling scripts.

 ## Contact
-For questions or collaboration, please contact [Your Name] at [your.email@domain.com].
+For questions or collaboration, please contact yubo li at yubol@andrew.cmu.edu.